-Dr. Hu is the key inventor of the diagnostics model that is the foundation of miRoncol.
-With his insight on the disruption and positive impact the invention can bring to cancer moonshot, he turned himself into a passionate entrepreneur dedicated to commercialize the technology.
+Dr. Hu is the inventor of the diagnostics model that is the foundation of miRoncol.
+With his insight on the disruption and positive impact the invention can bring to cancer moonshot, he is determined to commercialize the technology.

 Experienced leader in bioinformatics